A 501(c)(3) Veteran Recovery Initiative

 The enduring mission: sustained cross-border purpose through mentorship — U.S. veterans serving in leadership roles, building bridges with soldiers around the world for long-term connection and resilience.

 Two tiers.
-One continuum of recovery.
+One purpose.

-Tier 1
+TIER 1

 Foundational Recovery